 SMS can serve as a tool to relay offers for discounts, free shipping, upsells like BOGOs, or other promotions that are appropriate for your business.
 Sometimes it helps to frame it as a VIP offer, exclusive to those who signed up to join your text inner circle.
 But if a monetary incentive isn’t in the cards for your business, fret not!
 You can still use SMS as an opportunity to ask for feedback or send a short survey.
 This offer I received from Earth Bands is going to get me to revisit my purchase:

-People like to feel special, so treat them that way!
+People like to feel special, so treat them that way by segmenting your contact list!
 You don’t want to talk to your brand loyalists the same way you’d talk to a brand new contact.
 Tailor your messaging (and your offer) to the audience.
-For instance, new contacts may be offered free shipping on their first order, while your existing fan club may receive an upsell campaign or recommended products based on their previous purchases.
+For instance, new customers may be offered free shipping on their first order, while your existing fan club may receive an upsell campaign or recommended products based on their previous purchases.
 Here’s another screenshot from my BFFs at Bed Bath & Beyond, who segmented their text messages so that I would receive updates about stores in Massachusetts during the COVID-19 pandemic:

-One of the greatest benefits to text message marketing is its immediacy from the time the message gets sent to a couple minutes later when most recipients open it.
-Take advantage of this condensed timeline by sending limited-time offers, using phrases like “today only,” or “expires soon,” to get the ball rolling on their purchase.
+One of the greatest benefits of text message marketing is its immediacy from the time the message gets sent to a couple of minutes later when most recipients open it.
+Take advantage of this real-time communication by sending limited-time offers, using phrases like “today only,” or “expires soon,” to get the ball rolling on their purchase.
 With text especially, you’re at the mercy of people’s (often short) attention spans, so you have a very short window when you’re interrupting whatever’s going on in their day for them to focus solely on your brand.
 That’s why a high-value offer that appeals in the moment is a solid bet.